Best Side Hustles for Doctors, Lawyers, and Other Professionals

 If You’re a Therapist: Talkspace

-Talkspace was founded in 2012 by a couple who saved their marriage through therapy, they wanted to help others overcome barriers to marriage counseling—including cost, convenience, and stigma.
-Here’s how it works: Clients pay for different subscription levels, then write as much as they want to a therapist using secure, HIPAA-compliant text messaging.
+Talkspace was founded in 2012 by a couple who saved their marriage through therapy and wanted to help others overcome barriers to marriage counseling—including cost, convenience, and stigma.
+To get started, clients pay for different subscription levels, then write as much as they want to a therapist using secure, HIPAA-compliant text messaging.
 Therapists respond twice a day.
 It’s also possible to leave video and audio clips, as well as schedule live video.
-(The cheapest subscription option is $128 per month, which allows speaking with a therapist up to five days a week.)
+The cheapest subscription option is $128 per month, which allows speaking with a therapist up to five days a week.